Eleventh Street Bridge Community

 Hurricane Ida's Impact

-The biggest natural disaster event of 2021 in the state of Delaware was the historic flooding in Wilmington due to the remnants of Hurricane Ida passing through the region in early
+The biggest natural disaster event of 2021, in the state of Delaware, was the historic flooding in Northeast Wilmington, due to the remnants of Hurricane Ida passing through the region in early

 Source: Delaware VOAD 2021 Report, https://www.devoad.org/wp-content/uploads/2021/03/2021-Year-in-Review-v3.pdf

-How the Eleventh Street Bridge Community Long Term Recovery Group was created
+The Formation of the Eleventh Street Bridge Community Long Term Recovery Group, Inc.

-Following Hurricane Ida, Delaware VOAD (Volunteer Organizations Active in Disasters) responded with assistance from member organizations such as the Red Cross, Salvation Army, and Team Rubicon.
-Volunteers and officials from the City of Wilmington helped residents with immediate needs, but as the response work wound down, it became clear that some of the damage would require a rebuild, or Response, effort.
+In September 2021, following the flooding in Northeast Wilmington, resulting from Hurricane Ida, the Delaware VOAD (Volunteer Organizations Active in Disasters) responded with assistance from member organizations such as the Red Cross, Salvation Army, and Team Rubicon.
+In addition, volunteers and officials from the City of Wilmington's Office of Emergency Management as well as the State of Delaware's Health and Social Services and Housing Departments; local organizations, and faith-based organizations, assisted residents with immediate needs.
+However, as the initial response work wound down, it became clear that the damages to the residences (homes, apartment building) and businesses (local store, churches) would require rebuilding or a more involved response effort.

-The ESBCLTRG, consisting of residents, business owners, local, state, and federal agencies, meets on a bi-weekly basis to undergo the planning and response process towards long-term recovery.
+Since its inception, the ESBCLTRG, consisting of residents, business owners, local, state, and/or federal agencies, meets on a regular basis to undergo the planning and response process that is needed to assist the 11th Street Bridge community of homeowners towards recovery.

 COMMUNITY CONNECTION